$\mathcal{P}^3$: Toward Versatile Embodied Agents: Method

-In previous embodied agents, navigation agents (i.e., VLN models) and manipulation agents (i.e., VLA models) serve as two foundational tools for task execution.
-In $\bm{\mathcal{P}}^3$, navigation and manipulation agents are treated as essential agents as they control the movements and actions of the robot directly.
-Apart from these mandatory agents, our framework further enables the usage of a large variety of tools in the real world, from IoT devices to web agents, without requiring bidirectional feedback loops.
-Through context engineering techniques (e.g., dynamic scene summarization and relevance filtering), the agent can maintain a concise, high-value memory of past observations, enabling it to issue commands like turning off lights or adjusting air-conditioning, without physically moving when the user leaves for work.
-Similarly, by collecting timely web-agent updates (such as a weather forecast predicting rain), it can advise the user to bring an umbrella.
-Finally, as the perception module eliminates the requirements for tool agents' feedback, users can also register customized tools into the toolkit.
-Specifically, the user can register a tool agent by specifying the function of the tool agent and its corresponding function call interface.
-Such a design enables anything that is controllable in the scene to be plugged into our framework.

-For safety and reliability, the commands sent to the manipulation agent are validated beforehand.
+The second core innovation of $\mathcal P^3$ is its plug-any-tool mechanism, which breaks the dependency on bidirectional feedback.
+In previous embodied agents, navigation (VLN) and manipulation (VLA) models served as foundational tools for task execution.
+In $\mathcal P^3$, they remain essential agents as they directly control the robot’s movements and actions.
+For safety and reliability, all commands sent to the manipulation agent undergo validation prior to execution.
 These checks are not saved to memory as the isolation mechanism prevents conflicts and interference between information and helps control the context length.
-To further mitigate context-window limitations, we employ hierarchical memory buffers and on-the-fly summarization: the current query and previous urgent events will be fully sent to the planner, while long-term patterns are archived in an external knowledge store and retrieved.
-This guarantees that only the most relative information occupies the LLM’s prompt, preserving low latency and robust performance.
+Apart from these mandatory agents, our framework further supports a wide range of real-world tools, including a wide range of IoT devices and web agents, without relying on bidirectional feedback loops.
+By leveraging context engineering techniques (e.g., dynamic scene summarization and relevance filtering), $\mathcal P^3$ maintains a compact yet informative record of past observations.
+This allows it to issue commands like turning off lights or adjusting air-conditioning without physically moving when the user leaves for work.
+Similarly, by incorporating timely updates from web agents, it can advise the user to bring an umbrella when rain is forecast.
+Moreover, the perception module eliminates the need for feedback from tool agents, enabling users to register customized tools directly.
+A tool agent can be added simply by specifying its function and corresponding function-call interface.
+This design ensures that any controllable element in the environment can be seamlessly incorporated into $\mathcal P^3$.